effector/root/README.md

 ## Usage

+1. Replace all imports of `effector` to `effector-root`.
+You can do it by yourself or with babel plugin

-To retrieve our app root domain we need just to import it.
+2. To retrieve our app root domain we need just to import it.

 ```js
 import { root } from 'effector-root'